-These categories act as guidelines on how to define a country, but more aspects (such as political) need to be considered.
+These categories act as guidelines on defining a country, but more aspects (such as political) need to be considered.

-In conclusion, there is no universally-accepted definition of a country, that is why one country can simply recognize (or opt not to) others.
+In conclusion, there is no universally accepted definition of a country; that is why one country can recognize (or opt not to) others.